 5. Labor shortage

-Further exacerbating the lack of available labor is older workers retiring and leaving behind a pretty significant skill gap.
-The younger generation has evidently not been enough to fill the hole, as according to Associated Builders and Contractors, the number of construction workers aged 25 to 54 declined 8% over the past decade.
+Further compounding the issue is the retirement of older workers, creating a significant skills gap.
+The Associated Builders and Contractors reported that the number of construction workers aged 25 to 54 declined by 8% over the past decade.
+This decline highlights the industry’s struggle to attract and retain younger workers.

 6. Poor planning, forecasting, and budgeting